php-ru/symfony-docs-ru/components/templating.rst

 Helpers
 -------

-The Templating component can be easily extended via helpers.
+The Templating component can be extended via helpers.
 Helpers are PHP objects that provide features useful in a template context.
 The component has one built-in helper:

 * :doc:`/components/templating/slotshelper`